OGGraham/Fast-Matrix-Multiplication/README.md

 # Fast-Matrix-Multiplication

-Fast matrix multiplication written in C.
+Fast matrix multiplication written in C with OpenAcc.

 Written to be compiled with PGI.